mrchantey/beet/docs/src/tutorial/concepts-theory.md

 	- The entity will slowly move up and down in a sinusoidal pattern.

 Notice the primitive nature of these actions, they could be combined to create a "hover for duration" node.

+### `Evaluator Actions`

+Sometimes we need to notify a parent of how favorable it would be for a behavior to run, a common example is setting the `Score`.

 ## `Selectors`